Quick Facts | Answer |

 When Can a Landlord Raise Rent in New York?

-In a rent controlled unit, the landlord must submit an MBR Application before increasing the rent at the end of the lease term.
-Every two years, the DHCR sends a notice to landlords who are recent MBR filers that they may apply for a rent increase.
+The landlord must submit an Maximum Base Rent Program (MBR) notice of increase before increasing the rent at the end of the lease term.
+Every two years, the Division of Housing and Community Renewal (DHCR) sends a notice to landlords who are recent MBR filers that they may apply for a rent increase.

 To be eligible, the landlord must show that they:

-- Are continuing to provide all essential services (like heat when required)
+- Continue to provide all essential services (like heat when required)

-- Have removed 80% of all other violations
+- Have removed 80% or more of all other violations

-The ETPA Renewal Lease Form is used outside of New York City and must be sent by certified mail within 90 to 120 days prior to the end of the lease.
+- Outside New York City – The ETPA Renewal Lease Form must be sent by certified mail within 90 to 120 days before the end of the lease, and must receive a tenant reply within 60 days

-In a rent controlled or rent stabilized unit, a landlord typically needs to wait until the end of the lease term to raise the rent, with a few exceptions.
+In a rent-controlled or rent-stabilized unit, a landlord typically needs to wait until the end of the lease term to raise the rent, unless the lease agreement allows otherwise, or:

-- The tenant agrees in writing and the landlord increases services or equipment or makes improvements to the apartment
+- The landlord increases services or equipment or makes improvements to the apartment, all with the tenant’s written consent

 - The DHCR approves the increase because the landlord either proved a hardship or installed a building-wide major capital improvement (See Fact Sheet #1)